Tochemey/goakt/docs/clustering/multi-datacenter.md

 ## Messaging across DCs

 Once an actor is spawned (locally or in another DC), messaging is **location-transparent**.
 Use `Tell`, `Ask`, `Request` as usual; the framework routes to the correct node.

-Grains can be addressed by identity across DCs; the grain engine resolves the target DC from the control plane.
+Grains can also be addressed by identity across DCs when multi-DC is enabled: the system uses the control plane’s cached active datacenter records and attempts delivery to the first endpoint that successfully handles the request.

 ## Readiness and errors